 Students must be aware that electronic communication is different than face-to-face communication.
 When talking in person, words are complemented by non-verbal cues.
 Those cues can be lost in online interactions.
 Great care must be taken to communicate clearly and respectfully.
 Online communication must be positive and respectful; it should not include put-downs, swearing, threatening, or making fun of or negatively talking about a person or their family.

-Day-to-day grades are recorded in Schoology.
+Day-to-day grades are recorded in Schoology(for middle and high school).
 They are available in Infinite Campus within a week of the mid-quarter, quarter, and semester end dates.
 Progress is reported to families and the enrolling district.

 The Minnesota Comprehensive Assessments are taken through your enrolling district.